 Q: What pests and diseases can affect Ficus villosa?

 A: Ficus villosa can be susceptible to root rot and leaf spot disease.
 Ensure that the plant has well-draining soil to prevent root rot.
 If you notice yellow or brown leaves, it may be a sign of leaf spot disease.
-Remove affected leaves and consider using a fungicide.
-Aphids, mealybugs, and scale can also be a problem, which can be controlled with insecticidal soap or neem oil.

 Q: How can I propagate Ficus villosa?

-A: Ficus villosa can be reproduced through seeds or cuttings.
-Fresh and viable seeds should be sown in a sterile potting mix and kept moist in a warm location.
 For cuttings, take them from young, healthy plants and place them in a pot with sterile potting mix.
 Keep them moist in a warm location and they should take root and start growing within a few weeks.

 Remember, these FAQs cover the most common questions about caring for Ficus villosa.
 If you have any additional questions or concerns, please consult the detailed sections of this guide for more information.